Introduction

 Is Overloading the Circuit a Frequent Issue?

-Understanding why your breaker keeps tripping can be crucial for maintaining a safe and functional home.
-A frequently tripping breaker is often a sign of an overloaded circuit, which is a common yet serious issue that needs immediate attention.
+Knowing why your breaker trips is vital for maintaining a safe home.
+Frequent tripping often signals an overloaded circuit, a common yet serious issue that needs immediate attention.

 Why Overloading the Circuit is a Common Issue